meshcloud/meshcloud-docs/storage/block-storage/creating-a-volume.md

 8. Go to **Network &gt; Networks **and click "Create Network".

-9. Create a subnet.

-10. Name your network. provide a description for it and save it.
-Then
+9. Name your network. provide a description for it and save it.
+Then create a subnet.

-11. Go to **Compute &gt; Instances **and press "Create Instance".
+10. Go to **Compute &gt; Instances **and press "Create Instance".

-12. Name your instance, choose a flavor as well as the keypair you just created and press "Next".
+11. Name your instance, choose a flavor as well as the keypair you just created and press "Next".

-13. Choose your desired image and click "Next".
+12. Choose your desired image and click "Next".

-14. Choose the subnet you just created and click "Next" again.
+13. Choose the subnet you just created and click "Next" again.